Pass Along Book

 First of all, a few words of comfort for your next-of-kin that will be reading this.
 If you want your next-of-kin to proof read your book then you might omit this section from the book, saving it in another file for the time being.
 Once everything is proofed then you can consider adding your words of comfort.

 Next, include a sufficiently detailed narrative of everything that your next-of-kin needs to know.
 By narrative, I mean let the muse run free, describing any possibly peculiar information about each item.
 The more details the better!
 Assume they know nothing.
+And since you'll be pushing up daisies by now, they can't exactly ask any questions.

 Your book might include: